WeldemariamH/Premier-League-Season-2022-23-Teams-Analysis-based-on-the-Playing-Positions/README.md

 # Getting Started
-These instructions will help you set up the project on your local machine for development and analysis purposes
+These instructions will help you set up the project on your local machine for development and analysis purposes Clone the repository

-Clone the repository.
-Follow the usage instructions above.
+Follow the usage instruction above

 # Acknowledgement
 Special thanks to the Kaggle for providing the original dataset